wiltacca/Portfolio/README.md

 * **Input:** Loaddefault dataset contains customers’ history, such as age, debt ratio, monthly income, number of open credit lines and loans and more.
 * **Output:** Discovered a cluster of customers with high credit risk.

 **ASSOCIATION RULES CASE STUDY -** This project creates recommendation systems that are being widely used in all forms of digital platforms; Association rules can be applied in the form of TV Shows recommendation systems to discover the existing relations between features in the database.
-By analysing the database, which contains TV shows of distinguishable users, it can find some interesting rules occurring in analysed data.
+By analysing the database, which contains TV shows of distinguishable users, it can find some interesting rules occurring in the analysed data.

 ![alt text](Association.png)

 * **Python libraries used:**  pandas, numpy, sklearn, scipy, mlxtend, plotly, seaborn, matplotlib.
-* **Input:** TV Shows dataset contains 9690 record of TV show watched by different customers.
+* **Input:** TV Shows dataset contains 9690 records of TV shows watched by different customers.
 * **Output:** Recommended the next TV show a customer will be interested in watching.

 ___